apache/cordova-docs/markdown/phonegap/geolocation/geolocation.clearWatch.markdown

 ### Example ###
     // Create a variable that will store the position watch ID. var myWatch = null;
-    // Create a function that will initiate a position watch and save the watch ID. function startWatch(frequency) {
-        // Start a position watch, save the returned ID to our variable above. myWatch = navigator.geolocation.watchPosition(function(p) {
+    // Call watchPosition and assign the return value, the watch ID, to our watch variable above. myWatch = navigator.geolocation.watchPosition(function(p) {
-            alert('got a position!');
+            // Success callback.
+            alert('successfully retrieved location!');
         }, function() {
-            alert('error occured!');
+            // Error callback.
+            alert('oh no, error!');
-        }, {'frequency':frequency});
+        },
-    }
-    // Create a function that will clear position watches for us. function stopWatch(id) {
-        navigator.geolocation.clearWatch(id);
-    }
-    // Now we can start the watch by calling: startWatch(10000); // starts a watch with a 10 second interval.
+        {frequency,10000}); // This object tells the device to retrieve a position every 10 seconds (specified in millseconds).
+        // This means one of our two callbacks above should be fired every 10 seconds.
+    // ... more code ...
-    // ... and we can stop the watch by calling: stopWatch(myWatch);
+    // When we want to stop the position watch interval, we simply call: navigator.geolocation.clearWatch(myWatch);